*To view diagrams, see links below*

 To help summarize this new vision for our health care system, view the following flow charts (see links below) that represent each form of medicine.
 In essence, if we include both flow charts together: “conventional health care” + “naturopathic health care” = an integrated health care system that benefits everyone.
 The debate is no longer whether it’s one or the other, but rather moving forward with the integration of both.
 In my May 2013 article, I provided examples on how Naturopathic Doctors (NDs) and Medical Doctors (MDs) are now working together.
 It is clear that NDs and MDs roles in patient care are complementary, and when used together, combining the strengths of each form of medicine can dramatically improve the outcome of a patient's health concern(s).

 In my September 2013 article, I reviewed the top 5 reasons for combining both forms of medicine.

 In my April 2014 article, I discuss how combining conventional and naturopathic health care could save the NB government millions in tax payers money.

 A new vision that aims to take your health further than symptom management

 Our Naturopathic Doctors often tell their patients that they don’t treat symptoms.
 Without further explanation, it would seem that there wouldn’t be anything left to treat!
 On the contrary, through extensive detective work, many problems in the body can be revealed.
 Correcting underlying imbalances is our specialty.
 By understanding how your body is working (or not working), treatments can more specifically address the the true cause of your medical condition.
 Naturopathic treatment will be more individually prescribed to re-balance bodily systems and therefore provide better long-term success.
 By treating in this manner, virtually all chronic and most acute conditions can benefit.
-To understand this concept further, look at the flow chart diagram entitled "A Dual Approach" (see link below) and read article entitled "Address underlying problem, not just symptoms" published in the Times and Transcript.
+To understand this concept further, look at the flow chart diagram entitled "A Dual Approach" (see link below) and read article entitled "Address underlying problem, not just symptoms".

 The bucket analogy